 The Costa Rica immersion

-through the Working Languages program is an incredible opportunity to expand your skillsets and knowledge of international customs and traditions in the business world, as well as truly experience local life, all in one action-packed week.
-I can say for certain that my group and I left with a vibrant sense of the culture, a genuine understanding of the Costa Rican mantra, Pura Vida, and memories of the trip that will last a lifetime.
+through the Working Languages program is an incredible opportunity to expand skill sets and knowledge of international customs and traditions in the business world, as well as truly experience local life, all in one action-packed week.